The Must-Know List of Common South African Pediatric Medicine Dosages

 Knowing how to alternate pain medications in children can be tricky.
 A lot of common medications are combinations of two or three types of pain medications, and we don’t want to risk overdoing our little ones on medication.

-I put the main brand names in this table, but if you have a generic, please check under that section for which group it falls under.
+I have listed the main brand names in this table.
+If you have a generic product, please check the corresponding section to determine which group it falls under.

 You can alternate group 1 and group 2 every 4 hours, which is nice for a fever that comes back after just a few hours.